Why choose body donation?

 A body donation to science provides a vital learning mode for surgeons, which can enable them to develop new techniques, or discover new life-saving procedures.
 Anatomical full body donations have accounted for significant developments in the fields of terminal diseases and neurological science.

 An anatomical donation allows a research institution to study new ways to understand and fight serious diseases.
 Full body donation can support the progress of research in fields such as cancer treatment, multiple sclerosis, Alzheimer’s and Parkinson’s.
 An anatomical body donation to science is often attributed with an unfair stigma, although the process of an anatomical full body gift is not much different than the process a mortician follows for a standard funeral.
 What differs is that an anatomical body donation facilities the collection of viable tissues and specimens for important scientific study, before the remains are cremated.
 The cremated remains can then be returned to the family if this is their wish.
 The timescale for this will vary dependent upon the institution selected.
+For more information on Body Donation refer to the article on ‘Donating a body to science‘.

 Terms and acceptance onto a whole body donation program